TheDarKnight46/RHO_Challenge/README.md

 ## Installing Maven

-Download Maven v3.9.4 from the website: https://maven.apache.org/download.cgi.
+Download *Maven* v3.9.4 from the website: https://maven.apache.org/download.cgi.

+Place the downloaded folder in a protected directory so not to delete or alter it by accident.

 Next step is to setup the environment variables.
 It can be done following this guide: https://phoenixnap.com/kb/install-maven-windows.

-Open a terminal window and check Maven version using:
+Open a terminal window and check *Maven* version using:

 ```shell script
 mvn -version